CenterForSpatialResearch/visualization_architecture_urbanism_humanities/schedule.md

 <span id="rTitle">WEEK 7 OCTOBER 18</span>

-FINAL PROJECT WEEK 1
+FINAL PROJECT WEEK 2
 - Issues and challenges?
+- Preparing for your project pitch

 Lecture:
 - Review of Everything So Far
-- D3 review Chapters 1 - 10 and troubleshooting
+- D3 review Chapters 1 - 10 and troubleshooting and more on interactivity
 - How is it made? - some answers to your submissions from week 5
-- Planning your final project, discussions, ideas, and pitches

 <i>ASSIGNMENTS
-- <i>Final Project - ideas and preliminary data
+- <i>Final Project - formulate your final project pitch - presentations next week!
 - <i>Chapter 1 - 10 Review - Complete the accompanying code assignments
     - <i>TBD

 <span id="rTitle">WEEK 8 OCTOBER 25</span>

-FINAL PROJECT WEEK 2
+FINAL PROJECT WEEK 3
-- Project Pitches - with guests!
-(And food) Option 1
+- Project Pitches - with guests! and breakfast?

 LECTURE:
-- Introduction to special topics 1 Option 1
+- None

 <i>ASSIGNMENTS
 - <i>Final Projects
+- <i>Chapter 1 - 10 Review - Complete the accompanying code assignments

 <span id="rTitle">WEEK 9 NOVEMBER 1</span>

-FINAL PROJECT WEEK 3
+FINAL PROJECT WEEK 5
-- Project Pitches - with guests!
-(And food) Option 2
+- reflection on critique, discussion

 LECTURE:
+- Introduction to mapbox.js or
-- Introduction to special topics 1 Option 2
+- Introduction to D3 - more advanced interactivity

 <i>ASSIGNMENTS
    - <i>Final Projects

 <span id="rTitle">WEEK 10 NOVEMBER 8</span>

-FINAL PROJECT WEEK 4
+FINAL PROJECT WEEK 6
 - One on one meetings and troubleshooting
+- Project draft 1

 LECTURE:
-- Introduction to special topics 2 TBD
+- Introduction to special topics 2 - javascript libraries and layouts

 <i>ASSIGNMENTS
    - <i>Final Projects

 <span id="rTitle">WEEK 11 NOVEMBER 15</span>

-FINAL PROJECT WEEK 5
+FINAL PROJECT WEEK 7
 - One on one meetings and troubleshooting

 <i>ASSIGNMENTS